wyattscarpenter/guide-to-c/readme.txt

 1.1.
 Preamble

 Hello and welcome to the weird and wacky world of C programming.
 This is a guide to C programming for the complete beginner.
+Special attention has been made to cover the feature set of C18 (ISO/IEC 9899:2018), the most recent standard C at time of writing (AD 2020), without much attention paid to explaining the idiosyncracies of previous versions of C. This attention is despite my own personal unfamiliarity with more recent C features.

 1.2.
 Disclaimer